gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 ![merch](https://github.com/gnolang/blog/assets/117160070/654038f3-143d-45de-91c5-7f0643389ab8)
 (Tokyo edition swag)

-As Gno.land advances on its Road to Mainnet, and we going to host more local meetups, and you'll want to stay updated on upcoming Gno.land events by visiting our [Upcoming Events](https://gno.land/events) page and following us on [Twitter](https://twitter.com/_gnoland).
+As Gno.land advances on its Road to Mainnet, we will be hosting more local meetups, so you'll want to stay updated on upcoming Gno.land events by visiting our [Upcoming Events](https://gno.land/events) page and following us on [Twitter](https://twitter.com/_gnoland).